hpcleuven/VscDocumentation/source/compute/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 -  The login nodes can be used for light interactive work.
 They can typically run the same software as the compute nodes.
 Some sites also have special interactive nodes for special tasks, e.g., scientific data visualization.
-See the ":ref:`hardware`" section where each site documents what is available.
+See the :ref:`tier1 hardware` and :ref:`tier2 hardware` sections for information on the available login/interactive nodes on each VSC cluster.

    Examples of work that can be done on the login nodes :

    - running a GUI program that generates the input files for your